nickbrandt/GitLab/doc/user/project/settings/import_export.md

 - Project and wiki repositories
 - Project uploads
-- Project configuration, including services
+- Project configuration, excluding integrations
 - Issues with comments, merge requests with diffs and comments, labels, milestones, snippets, time tracking, and other project entities
 - Design Management files and data